fanoush/ds-d6/espruino/DFU/SDK12/README.md

 You get a bit more features thanks to SDK12 and SoftDevice S132 v3.1 (like e.g secure connections).
 You also get slightly less available RAM and flash memory.

 The bootloader is derived from standard Nordic secure one.
 To get back to DFU mode from Espruino you need to hold touch button while executing `E.reboot()`.
-However if you hold if over 3 seconds this will do emergency recovery and reboot back to espruino and clear storage area with your program.
+However if you hold if over 3 seconds it will reboot back to espruino and do not run any startup code.

 ### How to build